In Pictures: Historic replica sailing ship arrives in Eastbourne

-Crowds gathered to Sovereign Harbour on Tuesday, June 17 to witness the arrival of the Nao Santa Maria, a full-size replica of the flagship of Christopher Columbus and the first ship to circumnavigate the world.
+Crowds gathered to Sovereign Harbour on Tuesday, June 17, to witness the arrival of the Nao Victoria, a full-size replica of the flagship of Ferdinand Magellan and the first ship to circumnavigate the world.

-The ship will be open to the public from 10am until 8pm daily from Wednesday, June 18 until Sunday June 22.
+The ship will be open to the public from 10am until 8pm daily until Sunday, June 22.

 A spokesperson for ship’s visit said: “Just over 500 years ago, five ships led by explorer Ferdinand Magellan sailed west from Spain to seek a route around the newly-discovered Americas in the hope of finding an alternative route to the ‘spice islands’ of what is today Indonesia.